JuanGongora/JuanGongora.github.io/_posts/2016-06-28-getting_to_know_classes_in_ruby.markdown

 ---
 layout: post
 title:  "Getting to know Classes in Ruby"
-date:   2016-06-28 05:10:24 +0000
+date:   2016-06-28 01:10:25 -0400
 ---

 As my dive into Ruby continues, I am starting to comprehend the reasoning behind it's calling of an *object oriented language*.

-The basic premise here is that everything in Ruby is supposed to be an object.
+The basic premise here is that almost everything in Ruby is supposed to be an object.
 But what does that mean exactly?
 Well, an object is really anything from a string to an integer.
 And each object has built in functions or ‘method(s)’ which can be used to do a lot of different things.

 So why is it called a method?
 Well that's because it provides a *method*, or way for an object to respond to its contained messages, and then do something about that message in return.